VincentJ711/gce-elastic-docker/README.md

 - `prototype.restart(verbose?: boolean[false])` stops then starts the hosting VM.
 - `prototype.delete(verbose?: boolean[false])` deletes the hosting VM.
 - `prototype.wait_for_elastic(interval: number[2000], verbose?: boolean[false])` sends health checks to your Elasticsearch node waiting for cluster state >= yellow. there is an interval between requests you can specify.
-- `prototype.wait_for_kibana(interval: number, verbose?: boolean[false])` sends health checks to your Kibana node waiting for status 200. there is an interval between requests you can specify.
+- `prototype.wait_for_kibana(interval: number[2000], verbose?: boolean[false])` sends health checks to your Kibana node waiting for status 200. there is an interval between requests you can specify.
 - `prototype.exec(cmd: string, verbose?: boolean): Promise` executes the given command in this nodes container on the VM.
 If the container is not available, this will throw.

   ```